Technopolis: Flagging Notification in Accordance with Chapter 9 Section 10 of the Finnish Securities Markets Act

 Flagging Notification in Accordance with Chapter 9 Section 10 of the Finnish Securities Markets Act

-According to the flagging notification, the total ownership in Technopolis Plc held by BlackRock, Inc., based on the total sum which consists of the indirect holding and the total number of financial instruments referred to in chapter 9, section 6a of the Securities Markets Act, increased on December 29, 2017 to 7,945,353 shares thus totaling 5.00 per cent of all shares in Technopolis Plc.
+According to the flagging notification, the total ownership in Technopolis Plc held by BlackRock, Inc., based on the total sum which consists of the indirect holding and the total number of financial instruments referred to in chapter 9, section 6a of the Securities Markets Act, decreased on January 2, 2017 below 5.00 per cent of all shares in Technopolis Plc.

 Total positions of BlackRock Inc. subject to the notification: